Riemannian game dynamics: Hessian game dynamics

-Beyond the positive-definiteness property \eqref{eq:BPD}, the attribute of the Bregman divergence that recommends it as a Lyapunov function for \eqref{eq:HD} is that the level sets of $\breg(\base,\argdot)$ are \emph{radial} with respect to $\base$, i.e. they are perpendicular to all rays emanating from $\base$ under the \ac{HR} metric $g = \hess h.$ Formally, we have:
+Beyond the positive definiteness property \eqref{eq:BPD}, the attribute of the Bregman divergence that recommends it as a Lyapunov function for \eqref{eq:HD} is that the level sets of $\breg(\base,\argdot)$ are perpendicular to all rays emanating from $\base$ under $g = \hess h.$ Formally, we have: